JonissonGomes/tech-challenge-fiap/README.md

 - Create, read, update, and delete customers and products.
 - MongoDB integration for data storage.
 - Dockerized for easy deployment.
+- Endpoint to get products by category.
+- Endpoint to list orders.
+- Endpoint to perform a fake checkout.

 ## Technologies
 - **Node.js**: JavaScript runtime.